 1. Spot Color Screen Printing

 Spot Color Screen Printing technique pulls spot colors from several color separation software programs.
 As a screen printer, you can take these spot colors and print them in solid colors and shapes.

 Things to keep in mind:

-First, you need to get the art ready and set is for print.
-You also need to make sure that the design, words, or numbers, etc. are up to date for print and colors are properly separated.
-If colors are not visibly distinct and separated, or the resolution of the artwork is not high enough; then the final print on the product won’t be of as good quality as expected.
+First, you need to get the art ready and set it for print.
+You also need to make sure that the design, words, numbers, etc., are up to date for print and that colors are properly separated.
+If colors are not visibly distinct and separated, or the resolution of the artwork is not high enough, then the final print on the product won’t be as good quality as expected.

 So, checking for proper visible separation of colors and high resolution is imperative to ensure good quality output.

-Second, a stencil-like tool will transfer the design on the product.
-Using a stencil helps the product (apparel) absorb the ink properly and this results in solid rich color.
+Second, a stencil-like tool will transfer the design to the product.
+Using a stencil helps the product (apparel) absorb the ink properly, and this results in a solid, rich color.

-– Allows for raw, vivid colors to be printed on almost any type of apparel or material.
+– Allows raw, vivid colors to be printed on almost any type of apparel or material.

 – Facilitates the maximum control over the colors that help make the final color(s) printed as output look concise, clear, and edged to perfection.